 It turns out that \cite{davis1992deterministic, davis1991anticipative, davis1989anticipative} have pioneered a series of related work for controlled Markov diffusions.
-They also adopted the approach of relaxing the future information and penalizing, which is much earlier than the dual framework of MDPs established.
-In particular, \cite{davis1992deterministic} proposed a Lagrangian approach for penalization, where the Lagrangian term plays essentially the same role of a penalty in our dual framework; in addition, we find that the Lagrangian term has a similar flavor of the gradient-based penalty proposed by \cite{brown:2011} for MDPs.
-The early work of \cite{davis1992deterministic} is not widely known maybe due to its technical complication.
-The main difference of their work compared with ours is that we propose a more general framework that may incorporate their Lagrangian approach as a special case; the optimal penalty we develop in this paper is value function-based while their Lagrangian approach behaves like a gradient-based penalty.
+They also adopted the approach of relaxing the future information and penalizing.
+In particular, \cite{davis1992deterministic} proposed a Lagrangian approach for penalization, where the Lagrangian term plays essentially the same role as a penalty in our dual framework; in addition, this Lagrangian term has a similar flavor as the gradient-based penalty proposed by \cite{brown:2011} for MDPs.
+The main difference of their work from ours is that we propose a more general framework that may incorporate their Lagrangian approach as a special case; the optimal penalty we develop in this paper is value function-based, which differs from their proposed Lagrangian approach.
 In addition, their work is purely theoretical and does not suggest any computational method.
-In contrast, we provide a numerical example to demonstrate the practical use of our dual formulation.
+In contrast, we provide an example to demonstrate the practical use of the value function-based penalty.

+Another closely-related literature focuses on the dual representation of the American option pricing problem (that is essentially an optimal stopping problem) \cite{rogers:2002,haugh:2004,andersen:2004}.
+In particular, the structure of the optimal martingale (i.e., the optimal penalty) under the diffusion process is investigated by \cite{Belomestny:2009,wang2010fast}, which leads to practical algorithms for fast computation of tight upper bounds on the American option prices.
+The form of the optimal martingale also reflects its inherent relationship with the value function-based optimal penalty in the controlled diffusion setting.

 We summarize our contributions as follows: \begin{itemize} \item We establish a dual representation of controlled Markov diffusions based on information relaxation.
 We also explore the structure of the optimal penalty and expose the connection between MDPs and controlled Markov diffusions. \item Based on the result of the dual representation of controlled Markov diffusions, we demonstrate its practical use in a dynamic portfolio choice problem.
-In many cases the numerical results of the upper bounds on the expected utility show that our proposed penalties are near optimal, comparing with the lower bounds induced by sub-optimal policies for the same problem. \end{itemize}
+In our numerical experiments the upper bounds on the optimal value show that our proposed penalties are near optimal, comparing with the lower bounds induced by sub-optimal policies for the same problem. \end{itemize}